 “Telegraph Road,” Dire Straits, 1982

 Mark Knopfler, one of the great guitar players of my lifetime, will forever be known mostly for his Dire Straits debut single “Sultans of Swing” and the 1985 MTV hit “Money for Nothing.”
 But his output is so much broader and deeper than those two monster hits.
-Since Dire Straits’ breakup in 1994, he has released eight amazing records full of tasty guitar passages and Celtic folk material, and I could go on and on about the worthiness of his solo stuff.
+Since Dire Straits’ breakup in 1994, he has released a dozen amazing records full of tasty guitar passages and Celtic folk material, and I could go on and on about the worthiness of his solo stuff.
 Still, let’s just examine the incredible tracks that make up the six Dire Straits studio albums: “Down to the Waterline,” “Lady Writer,” “Romeo and Juliet,” “Skateaway,” “Your Latest Trick,” “Brothers in Arms,” “Calling Elvis,” “Planet of New Orleans,” and many many more.
 The one that stands out most for me, though, is “Telegraph Road,” the 15-minute masterpiece from their 1982 album, “Love Over Gold.”
 It starts quietly, builds for a while, gets quiet again, and then hits a point just past halfway through where it goes into a relentless crescendo that leaves your jaw scraping the floor once it finally fades out.
 Do yourself a favor and put this one on when you’ve got a 15-minute nighttime drive home ahead of you.

 “Do What You Want, Be What You Are,” Hall and Oates, 1976